 Plant industries development

-The Katherine Research Station will include cotton in their 2018-2019 wet and dry season trials, with future research and demonstration extending to the Department of Primary Industry and Resources’ Douglas Daly Research Farm and working with commercial properties as the industry grows.
+The Katherine Research Station commercial cotton trails commenced in 2018 with both rainfed and irrigated methods investigated.
+The Department of Primary Industry and Resources’ Douglas Daly Research Farm has been identified for extending research and demonstration and working with commercial properties as the industry grows.